Staff: Carolyn Reyes-Guzman, Ph.D., M.P.H.

 Before her work with CTP, Dr. Reyes-Guzman was a Cancer Research Training Award Fellow in the National Cancer Institute's Division of Cancer Epidemiology and Genetics.
-Under the mentorship of Neil Caporaso, M.D., her research focused on low-dose/some-day cigarette smoking.
+Under the mentorship of Neil Caporaso, M.D., her research focused on low-intensity/some-day cigarette smoking.
 She also has several years of experience working within the private/non-profit sector in tobacco control research, including areas of co-substance use, health behaviors, and mental health disorders.

 Dr. Reyes-Guzman earned a Ph.D. and a Master in Public Health from George Washington University Milken Institute of Public Health and a Bachelor of Arts from Santa Clara University in California.

-Reyes-Guzman CM, Bray RM, Forman-Hoffman VL, Williams J. Overweight and Obesity Trends Among Active Duty Military Personnel - A 13-Year Perspective.
-Am J Prev Med 2014 Nov 6.
+- Reyes-Guzman CM, Bray RM, Forman-Hoffman VL, Williams J. Overweight and obesity trends among active duty military personnel: a 13-year perspective.
+Am J Prev Med 2015 Feb; 48(2):145-53.

-- Gu F, Wacholder S, Kovalchik S, Panagiotou OA, Reyes-Guzman C, Freedman ND, DeMatteis S, Consonni D, Bertazzi PA, Bergen AW, Landi MT, Caporaso N. Time to smoke first morning cigarette and lung cancer in a case-control study.
-J Natl Cancer Inst 2014; 106(6).
+- Gu F, Wacholder S, Kovalchik S, Panagiotou OA, Reyes-Guzman C, Freedman ND, De Matteis S, Consonni D, Bertazzi PA, Bergen AW, Landi MT, Caporaso NE.
+Time to smoke first morning cigarette and lung cancer in a case-control study.
+J Natl Cancer Inst 2014 Jun 19; 106(6).